Ultimate Infiniti G37 Mods Guide

 - Purchase link: Stillen G37 Supercharger Kit

-When it comes to supercharging your G37, look no further than the ultimate kit from Stillen.
+When looking away from the stock naturally aspirated engine, and considering supercharging your G37, look no further than the ultimate kit from Stillen.

-We’ve taken an in-depth look into their kit in our G37 Supercharger Guide.
+We’ve looked at their kit in-depth in our G37 Supercharger Guide.

-They have a wide range of options, so make sure you check out the perfect product to suit your needs over at Enjuku Racing.
+They have many options, so check out the perfect product to suit your needs at Enjuku Racing.

-The increasingly popular Stage 1 kit features twin Garrett GT2860RS turbochargers capable of an impressive 700+WHP with additional engine modifications.
+The increasingly popular Stage 1 kit features twin Garrett GT2860RS turbochargers capable of an impressive 700+WHP with additional engine modifications and the right tune.

-If you’re hunting for even more power, then the Stage 2 kit, run by Chris Forsberg In Formula Drift, is rated for over 800WHP and Stage 3 at a proven 1,000WHP.
+If you’re hunting for even more power, the Stage 2 kit, run by Chris Forsberg In Formula Drift, is rated for over 800WHP, and Stage 3 at a proven 1,000WHP.

 Manufacturer description: “STILLEN is proud to offer the STILLEN supercharger system for the Nissan and Infiniti VQ37 (370Z/G37/Q50.)
 This supercharger system took over a year to develop and involves some revolutionary designs”.